w3c/wot-testing/events/2022.07.Online/README.md

 * PRs for additional input should go into `data/input_2022` not into this directory as in previous plugfests.
 * The `{Deliverable}_manual.csv` in this directory is a snapshot taken at the start of the event and should be used for input data and PRs generated during the event.
 However, please refer to the respective repos to find the most recent version.
+* The manual.csv files need to be updated since the automatic testing now covers more cases.
+Please see https://github.com/w3c/wot-testing/pull/363 for a diff showing the changes.

 # Logistics:
 * Date: 25-29 July 2022